saasbook/lime/README.md

     * Resource Attributes
     * Creating new resources
 ## Running up the app locally
-To set up and run the app locally, first run the command
+To set up and run the app locally, first set up postgres.
-rake db:reset
+Run `psql postgres` in terminal.
+Create a new user: `create user postgres;`
+Change the role: `alter user postgres createdb;`
+Use `\du` to check users and their roles
+Make sure user is a super user with `alter user postgres superuser`
+Exit with `\q`

+run `rake db:reset`
-Then set up the app as normal, rake db:setup, and rails s.
+Then set up the app as normal, `rake db:setup`, and `rails s`.
 You MUST run rake db:reset first or you will encounter errors.
 ## Api Usage
 ### Getting an API key
 Login to your profile on the website at